-By the end of the Certificate in Education (Further Education and Skills Sector) trainees will be able to:
+At the end of the Intermediate Certificate in Teaching, Learning and Assessment participants will be able to:

-D1.
-Evidence the knowledge, skills and behaviours required to achieve the Occupational Standard in order to teach successfully and be employable in a range of contexts in the Further Education and Skills Sector (14+).

-D2.
-Confidently promote equality and challenge discrimination.

-D3.
-Manage own workload and maintain own wellbeing.

-D4.
-Analyse own professional practice, particularly in relation to working with others in order to assess efficacy and impact for learners.

-D5.
-Demonstrate understanding of behaviour and classroom management strategies and how these can be applied in the development of effective and inclusive learning environments.

-D6.
-Maintain current knowledge and skills to ensure the safety and security of learners, paying particular attention to safeguarding legislation and the Prevent Duty.

-D7.
-Communicate successfully using written, verbal, non-verbal and digital means with learners, colleagues and other stakeholders.
+- D1.
+Confidently promote equality and challenge discrimination. - D2.
+Analyse own professional practice, particularly in relation to working with others in order to assess efficacy and impact for learners. - D3.
+Demonstrate understanding of behaviour and classroom management strategies and how these can be applied in the development of effective and inclusive learning environments. - D4.
+Maintain current knowledge and skills to ensure the safety and security of learners, paying particular attention to safeguarding legislation and the Prevent Duty. - D5.
+Communicate successfully using written, verbal, non-verbal and digital means with learners, colleagues and other stakeholders. - D6.
+Be aware of the ETF Professional Standards for Teachers (England) 2022.

-D8.
-Analyse and reflect on own skills and knowledge in order to create an appropriate professional development plan for post qualification practice.

-D9.
-Be aware of the ETF Professional Standards for Teachers (England) 2022 and in the informed position to apply for QTLS status.

-To effectively prepare our trainees for long and successful careers, our expectations for professional behaviour are high.
+To effectively prepare our trainees for successful careers, our expectations for professional behaviour are high.
 To highlight the expected levels of professional behaviour, as part of their induction and ongoing self-assessment on progress, trainees engage with the UCLan Conduct and Professionalism Agreement and the Teachers' Standards Part Two.